MartinThoma/NeuralNets/readme.md

 Open Questions
 --------------
 - Backpropagation requires the activation function to be differentiable.
-How can be use non differentiable activation functions, e. g. step function?
+How can be use non differentiable activation functions, e. g. step function, ReLu
 - Is LBG better than k-Means?
+In LBG in could check the loss function value for 1,2,4,...,k manually, k-Means should be faster.
 - What should I learn from slide V07 page 23
-- @Markus: If we run one of the deep autoencoders forward and backward, how would the signal sound?
+- If we run a 5-layer DA forward and backward on a speech signal, how would it sound.
+(Leave out or invert preprocessing as well)
+- Is Rprop better than Momentum as it does directly turn around if the gradient changes sign while Momentum only slows down?
+(Jumps over minima vs miss minima)
+- What is the difference in pretraining with stacking autoencoders to stacking RBMs?
+(I know that autoencoders can be used for denoising, so stacked DAs should be better for noisy signals, but what about plain autoencoders vs RBM)
+- Does a trained Hopfield net always have spurious state
+- Bild mit zick zac